efgics/fds/assignments/assignment1.md

 Iris-virginica  0.999988
 Iris-virginica  0.753482
  ```
- - 4. Modify [A1.py](https://github.com/hil-se/fds/blob/master/assignments/Preparation/A1.py) to print out the 12th training data point.
+ - 4. Modify [A1.py](https://github.com/efgics/fds/blob/master/assignments/Preparation/A1.py) to print out the 12th training data point.
- - 5. Modify [A1.py](https://github.com/hil-se/fds/blob/master/assignments/Preparation/A1.py) to print out the "SepalWidthCm" column.
+ - 5. Modify [A1.py](https://github.com/efgics/fds/blob/master/assignments/Preparation/A1.py) to print out the "SepalWidthCm" column.
- - 6. Modify [A1.py](https://github.com/hil-se/fds/blob/master/assignments/Preparation/A1.py) to print out training data points with "SepalWidthCm" < 2.5.
+ - 6. Modify [A1.py](https://github.com/efgics/fds/blob/master/assignments/Preparation/A1.py) to print out training data points with "SepalWidthCm" < 2.5.
- - 7. Modify [A1.py](https://github.com/hil-se/fds/blob/master/assignments/Preparation/A1.py) so that a Decision Tree Classifier is used to make the prediction instead of Gaussian Naive Bayes.
+ - 7. Modify [A1.py](https://github.com/efgics/fds/blob/master/assignments/Preparation/A1.py) so that a Decision Tree Classifier is used to make the prediction instead of Gaussian Naive Bayes.
 Use the [Decision Tree Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier) from scikit-learn directly (without any specific parameters).
- - 8. Run A1.py again and snapshot the output (including the command *python A1.py*).
+ - 8. Run A1.py again and screenshot the output (including the command *python A1.py*).
- - 9. Save the snapshot as A1.png and put it under *assignments/Prepation/* in your repo.
+ - 9. Save the screenshot of the output as A1.png and put it under *assignments/Preparation/* in your repo.
 Should look like [this](https://github.com/azhe825/DSCI-633/tree/master/assignments/Preparation).
-Note: the [example snapshot](https://github.com/azhe825/DSCI-633/tree/master/assignments/Preparation/A1.png) will look different from the correct one.
+Note: the [example screenshot](https://github.com/azhe825/DSCI-633/tree/master/assignments/Preparation/A1.png) will look different from the correct one.
  - 10. Commit to the remote server of Github.

  ## Grading Policy
  - 6 (out of 7) points will be received if all the required files can be found in the submitted repo.
- - The rest 1 point will be given based on whether the screenshot A1.png is correct.
+ - The other point will be given based on whether the screenshot A1.png is correct.
- - **Note:** be sure to add your github repo url to the [Google sheet](https://docs.google.com/spreadsheets/d/1K-6ivZQALvivG2IOwIXAXR3Vh46nlwasxV0KAIZVzCM/edit?usp=sharing) since this is how this and all the future assignments will be graded.
+ - **Note:** be sure to add your github repo url to the [Google sheet]() since this is how this and all the future assignments will be graded.